AdrianJung/fake-news-project/README.md

 # fake-news-project
-Making a news feed in php
+Making a news feed mainly using php

 ### Prerequisites